Ohayo! Are you looking for Japanese gifts that will delight nerds, foodies, anime fans, music lovers, language learners and all-around otaku?

 Embrace the Wanderlust: Japan Cherry Blossom Scratch Off Map

 This is a gift for the globetrotters.
-Neatly detailing all of Japan’s major cities in both English and Japanese, it will allow your favorite traveler to mark their progress as they roam up and down the coast.
+Neatly detailing all of Japan’s major cities in both English and Japanese, it will allow your favorite traveler interested in japanese geography to mark their progress as they roam up and down the coast.

 There’s a pick for scratching off large destinations and a fine-tipped pen for scratching off smaller ones.
 There’s also a perfumed carrying pouch with a fragrance that will match the cherry blossoms decorating the map.